 Pruning the bamboo roots

 We said that bamboo is relatively low maintenance, but if you have a running variety, then pruning the roots could be a very important chore.
-You’ll want to poke around in the soil and inspect the roots a few times of year, but you probably only need to prune them once a year.
-Depending on your bamboo and your soil type, you can usually do this with some small secateurs, but you may end up needing something stronger.
+You’ll want to poke around in the soil and inspect the roots a few times a year, but you probably only need to prune them once a year.
+Depending on your bamboo and your soil type, you can usually do this with some small secateurs.
+But you may end up needing something stronger.

 To make this task easier, a lot of bamboo growers will dig a trench around their bamboo so they can see when the roots have reached the perimeter.
 Another popular and effective method is to bury a rhizome barrier around the plant.
 This will protect you and your neighbors from a potentially invasive bamboo that could really get out of control.